KimSangYeon-DGU/Fire_Alarm_CCTV/README.md

 # 2018 OSS Fire Alarm CCTV
-- This is the repository for 2018 OSS Grand Developers Challenge
+- This is a repository for 2018 OSS Grand Developers Challenge

 # What functionality has the CCTV?
 - It detects the fire situation and inform users of that.
 It shows the fire picture users so the user exactly can check it.
 It plans to use an artificial intelligence and an image processing methods.